The Devil’s Kingdom of Death

 Christ entered the strong man’s house (Mark 3:27), tied the enemy, and set his captives free.
 When the devil thought he had Christ in his clutch, when the tomb was sealed and Christ imprisoned in, the devil rejoiced.
 But, hallelujah, Christ came out victorious from the bound of death and got out of the grave, for “it was not possible that he should be holden of it” (Acts 2:24).
 Not only did Christ Himself rise, but “the graves were opened; and many bodies of the saints which slept arose, and came out of the graves after his resurrection” (Matthew 27:52, 53).

-And so, though the “strong man armed keepeth his palace, … a stronger than he shall come upon him, and overcome him” (Luke 11:21, 22).
+And so, though the “strong man, fully armed, guards his own palace.a stronger than he comes upon him and overcomes him” (Luke 11:21, 22).
 The stronger man, Christ, got in the kingdom of death, and in death triumphed over him who had the power of death, took away his captives, and spoiled his house (Matthew 12:29); “and having spoiled principalities and powers, he made a shew of them openly, triumphing over them in it” (Colossians 2:15).

 Hence, death for the Christians is but a sleep; they rest in peace until the Creator raises them.
 For the believers, death will even be a blessed sleep (Revelation 14:13).
 Christ “hath abolished death” (2 Timothy 1:10).
 He has “the keys of hell and of death” (Revelation 1:18).
 Paul declares, “For the trumpet will sound, and the dead will be raised incorruptible, and we shall be changed… “Death is swallowed up in victory.
 “O Death, where is your sting?
 O Hades, where is your victory?” … thanks be to God, who gives us the victory through our Lord Jesus Christ” (1 Corinthians 15:51–57).